hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 Your first step is to get your system ready to run Terraform.
 In case this has not been done yet:

-1. Download and install Terraform, version v0.13 or later.
+1. Download and install Terraform, version v0.13, or later.
    For more information, see https://learn.hashicorp.com/tutorials/terraform/install-cli.
-2. Verify the installation with terraform -help.
+2. Verify the installation with **terraform -help.**

    At this point, you are ready to start building your infrastructure description file.